Keerthivasan-A/Data-analysis/README.md

-This repository contains projects that I worked for learning data analysis by using python libraries.
+This repository contains projects of my data analysis training using python libraries.

 911 Calls (<a href="http://nbviewer.jupyter.org/gist/Keerthivasan-A/e159733f26881116fac4a9a0f2dc2631" target="_blank"> View project </a>)